-Pir Vilayat, Hazrat Inayat Khan’s son and successor, has said he thought Ziraat was instituted because his father foresaw the very destruction to our natural world that we are witnessing today.
-In response, Hazrat Inayat Khan left five ‘lessons’ in Ziraat, three of which deal directly with the need for the purification and cultivation of the mind.
+In response Hazrat Inayat Khan left five ‘lessons’ in Ziraat, three of which deal directly with the need for the purification and cultivation of the mind.
 He quoted Buddha, emphasizing the need to plough up old roots and “uproot the weeds of Illusion.”
 These roots and weeds he identified as greed, fixed concepts, hardened opinions and beliefs (and hearts).
 Once these remnants of past harvests are removed, the field is made fresh, and fertile, able to receive and sow the seeds of new inspiration, creativity and insights into harmony with life, both within and without.
 With the mind purified of all that is foreign to it, we are more able to act with greater clarity and vision to help restore harmony on our fragile earth.
 Pir Vilayat spoke of ‘the bind in the mind’ and the ‘pollution’ in our thinking’.
-Do our values and choices honor the inherent unity and interdependence of all life or are we autistic to this basic law of life, and lost in motives of greed and profit.
+Do our values and choices honor the inherent unity and interdependence of all life or are we autistic to this basic law of life, and lost in motives of greed and profit?

-The first and last lessons of Ziraat address “doing our work”.
+The first and last lessons of Ziraat address “doing our own work”.
 The first lesson speaks of finding and working from a place where jemal and jelal-- beauty and power, or feminine and masculine, receptive and active-- are working harmoniously.
 The final lesson reminds us that each soul has its own unique “work” to be fulfilled individually but also in interdependence with others.
-It provides a code of how to bring seeds to full blossom, to fulfill and accomplish our inspiration.
+It provides a code of how to work in harmony with Nature, to bring seeds to full blossom, to fulfill and accomplish our inspiration.

 Ziraat’s central contribution to the climate crisis is that it is a force for a change in our thinking, a change in our attitude, an emphasis on not giving into despair but continually joining inner cultivation with hope, in the tradition of the prophets, who brought hope, possibility, and new thinking in our world.